 - Sales taxes are a tax on retail products you purchase based on a set percentage of the cost of the item you purchased.
 These are typically used by state and local governments.

 - Tariffs are a tax placed on products imported from other countries.
 The tariff is paid by the consumer buying the product, not the foreign country or importer from which it came.

 For most Americans, the term “filing your taxes” applies to your federal and state income tax returns.
 It means providing information about your income and other information to make sure that you pay the amount of taxes you owe on your income.

 You can file paper returns or file your income taxes online.
 You can file your taxes yourself, you can pay a tax preparer to do the work for you or you can use a digital filing service.

 - Gather your paperwork

-- Make sure you have your W-2 form from each employer you had in the previous year, other earning and interest statements (Forms 1099 and 1099-INT) and receipts for all charitable donations, medical expenses and business expenses if you are itemizing your return.
+- Make sure you have your W-2 form from each employer you had in the previous year, other earning and interest statements (Forms 1099 and 1099-INT) and receipts for all charitable donations, medical expenses and business expenses if you are itemizing deductions on your return.